themeblvd/tweeple/readme.txt

 = 0.5.0 =

 * Fixed hashtag links in Tweets not linking correctly to Twitter.
+* Tweet "Time" in admin is now "Details" for better referencing.
+* Action hook `tweeple_tweet_time` changed to `tweeple_tweet_meta` and hooked functions also use term "meta" instead of "time".
 * Fixed "Tweet" element from last update in Theme Blvd framework v2-2.2.
-* Action hook `tweeple_tweet_time` changed to `tweeple_tweet_meta` and hooked functions also use term "meta" instead of "time".

 = 0.4.0 =